 Department of Health and the Department for Education released a Green Paper to consult on mental health provision for children and young people in December 2017.
 The implementation began in early 2019 - 25 trailblazer areas across England to provide expert mental health support to almost half a million children and young people every year.

-A government scheme to help military families buy their own homes has been extended until the end of 2019, announced by Defence Secretary.
+*Update: This scheme has been extended.
+Please visit the news section for more information* A government scheme to help military families buy their own homes has been extended until the end of 2019, announced by Defence Secretary.